binkley/homebrewery-files/witch.md

   Power is what all of you want?
 Let's knock off bad things first.

 - **Greater Restoration** <br>
-  Better now &mdash; why'd you get yourself into that mess in the first place?
+  Better now&mdash;why'd you get yourself into that mess in the first place?
 And what a mess.

 ##### 📌 Damage & Control

 - **Contagion** <br>
+  Sickness is an old friend&mdash;cured or caused&mdash;and a touch by you poisons.

 - **Geas** <br>